-- As many constraints and dependencies are created in method 'delay', computational cost might be high with a large 'delay_time' and with model of high temporal resolution - Using method 'delay' might result in demand shifts that exceed the specified delay time by activating up and down simultaneously in the time steps between to DSM events. - It's not recommended to assign cost to the flow that connects SinkDSM with a bus.
-Instead, use cost_dsm_up or cost_dsm_down class oemof.solph.custom.SinkDSMDelayBlock (args, kwargs) Bases: pyomo.core.base.block.SimpleBlock
+- method has been renamed to approach. - As many constraints and dependencies are created in approach 'DIW', computational cost might be high with a large 'delay_time' and with model of high temporal resolution - The approach 'DLR' preforms better in terms of calculation time, compared to the approach 'DIW' - Using approach 'DIW' or 'DLR' might result in demand shifts that exceed the specified delay time by activating up and down simultaneously in the time steps between to DSM events.
+Thus, the purpose of this component is to model demand response portfolios rather than individual demand units. - It's not recommended to assign cost to the flow that connects SinkDSM with a bus.
+Instead, use cost_dsm_up or cost_dsm_down_shift - Variable costs may be attributed to upshifts, downshifts or both.
+Costs for shedding may deviate from that for shifting (usually costs for shedding are much larger and equal to the value of lost load).

+class oemof.solph.custom.sink_dsm.SinkDSMDIWBlock(args, kwargs) Bases: pyomo.core.base.block.SimpleBlock

-Constraints for SinkDSM with "delay" method
+Constraints for SinkDSM with "DIW" approach

-The following constraints are created for method = 'delay':
+The following constraints are created for approach = 'DIW':